Much publicity has surrounded vehicle manufacturers of diesel vehicles recently, for example #Dieselgate.

 EGR recirculates engine exhaust gases back in to the engine combustion chambers to reduce soot output from the vehicle exhaust.

-SCR stands for Sintered Catalytic Reduction or Selective Catalytic Reduction, a system where diesel exhaust fumes pass through a catalyst structure built in to the exhaust system.
+SCR stands for Sintered Catalytic Reduction or Selective Catalytic Reduction, a system where diesel exhaust fumes pass through a catalyst structure built in to the exhaust system to lessen pollutants.